dubai fountain show times

 Photo from Get Your Guide

-Expert tip – Just before the show is about the start, the Fountain Lights and Burj Khalifa smaller lights start to turn on and off, creating a beautiful twinkling star-like effect in anticipation.
-So you know when the show is about to start.
+Expert tip – Just before the show is about to start, small Fountain Lights and the Burj Khalifa itself start to flicker on and off, creating a beautiful twinkling star-like effect in anticipation.
+So it’s super easy to tell when a show is about to start.

 What time does Dubai Fountain close?

-Here is a complete list of show times:
+Here’s a complete list of all show times:

 Sat to Thurs